jaya9850/my-java-work/Exception/Readme.md

-Exception:run time error / exection mode process is stop or break
+Exception:  unwanted condition run time error / exection mode process is stop or break
 error: syntax error, logical error error can resolved If you tell your program to open a file that isn’t there, it throws an exception to warn you, so you can fix the issue or prevent a crash.